Skip to main content

 print(plan_run.model_dump_json(indent=2))

-The result of this code block will be the addition of an execution_context section within the PlanRun state, and a final_output that is indeed personalised to Saint Nicholas (known by his stage name Santa Claus):
+The result of this code block will be the addition of an end_user_id within the PlanRun state, and a final_output that is indeed personalised to Saint Nicholas (known by his stage name Santa Claus):

 plan_run_state.json